 If you are planning to take up a career as an arborist or a tree surgeon this is one question that would surely cross your mind.

 The demand for this service tends to fall during the winter months and so does their earnings.
-On an average tree surgeons earn between $200 – $400 per day as a contract climber, or if you run your own business the sky is the limit.
+On average, tree surgeons earn between $200 – $400 per day as a contract climber, or if you run your own business the sky is the limit.